good-idea/sane-shopify/README.md

 ## Connecting to Shopify

 [Set up a new app in Shopify](https://help.shopify.com/en/api/storefront-api/getting-started#storefront-api-authentication) with permissions to access the Storefront API.
-You'll need the Storefront Access Token.
+You'll need the Storefront Access Token (note that this is different from the Admin API key).

 After you have installed the plugin and added the schema documents, open up Sanity.
 Click the new **🛍 Shopify** tab in the header.